-6. Recovery of loss
+6 Recovery of loss

-- 6.1 Where the Council has suffered loss, restitution will be sought of any benefit or advantage obtained, and the recovery of costs will be sought from an individual(s) or organisations responsible for fraud. - 6.2 The Corporate Anti-Fraud Service will utilise all relevant powers to recover fraud loses including the use of Financial Investigators working within the realms of the Proceeds of Crime Act. - 6.3 Where an employee is a member of Council's Pension scheme and is convicted of fraud, the Council may be able to recover the loss from the capital value of the individual's accrued benefits in the Scheme, which are then reduced as advised by the actuary. - 6.4 The Council may also consider taking civil action to recover the loss.
+- 6.4 Where the Council has suffered loss, restitution will be sought of any benefit or advantage obtained, and the recovery of costs will be sought from an individual(s) or organisations responsible for fraud. - 6.5 The Corporate Anti-Fraud Service will utilise all relevant powers to recover fraud loses including the use of Financial Investigators working within the realms of the Proceeds of Crime Act. - 6.6 Where an employee is a member of Council's Pension scheme and is convicted of fraud, the Council may be able to recover the loss from the capital value of the individual's accrued benefits in the Scheme, which are then reduced as advised by the actuary. - 6.7 The Council may also consider taking civil action to recover the loss.

-7. Internal contacts
+7 Internal contacts

-- 7.1 Advice or guidance about how to pursue matters of concern regarding potential fraud or corruption may be obtained from any of the following contacts: - Director of Audit, Fraud, Risk and Insurance: David Hughes, 07817 507695 - Head of Fraud, Andy Hyatt, 07739 313817 - Fraud Hotline 020 7361 2777
+- 7.1 Advice or guidance about how to pursue matters of concern regarding potential fraud or corruption may be obtained from any of the following contacts: - Executive Director Finance & Resources: Gerald Almeroth galmeroth@westminster.gov.uk, 020 7641 2904 - Director of Audit, Fraud, Risk and Insurance: David Hughes, David.Hughes@rbkc.gov.uk, 07817 507695 - Head of Fraud: Andy Hyatt, Andrew.Hyatt@rbkc.gov.uk, 07739 313817